-As each of us grow older we may find that we are less willing to take risks, to put all that we’ve worked so hard for on the line.
+As each of us grows older, we may find that we are less willing to take risks, to put all that we have worked so hard for on the line.
 Think about it for a moment.
-Most people become more protective as they advance in life of their assets, relationships and other vital aspects of their lives because they are more able to be grateful for the fortunate they have, appreciate the time and effort that went into creating what they now have, etc.
+Most people become more protective as they advance in life of their assets, relationships and other vital aspects of their lives because they are better able to be grateful for the fortunate they have, appreciate the time and effort that went into creating what they now have, etc.

 True passion, whether it be for a person or a dream you hold for yourself, is something that you will cast aside fear to attain if you truly, truly love it.

-While Hemingway (and Woody Allen for that matter) have their naysayers and disqualifiers, they pose an intriguing question that holds quite a bit of truth.
+While Hemingway (and Woody Allen for that matter most certainly) have their naysayers and disqualifiers, they pose an intriguing question that holds quite a bit of truth.
 Today’s quote is something to think about.

-But the good news for every body is that this inner strength that sometimes seems so elusive, is within reach for all of us.
+However, the good news for everybody is that this inner strength that sometimes seems so elusive, is within reach for all of us.
 How, you may ask?
-First, get to know yourself, then discover what you are passionate about and figure out a way to incorporate it into your life.
+First, get to know yourself, then discover what you are passionate about and then, figure out a way to incorporate it into your life.
 You can do it.
 You can cast aside your fears if you want it badly enough.
 Hold fast to your courage and bravely step forward.
 I am.